Everyone knows Bill Gates as the richest man and the founder of one of the most successful tech companies in the world.

 - in June 2019 alone, at least 26 million unique customers made savings via mobile money (it’s 39% higher than in 2018);

 - 60% of service providers reported a positive EBITDA, which means that revenues generated by mobile money were directed into advanced products and services, network expansion, and reasonable agent commissions

 - the number of agents has tripled over the past five years and in rural areas agents have a transformative impact on financial inclusion;

 - and what’s very important, now the ratio of digital to cash-based transactions is 50% higher than it was in 2017.

 These are just numbers.

 But what’s behind them is a leapfrog towards overall financial inclusion and fewer unbanked people.

-GSMA, one of our clients, who is very much involved in mobile money adoption in emerging markets, conducts surveys on the state of the industry regularly.
+GSMA, one of our clients, who is very much involved in the adoption of mobile money in emerging economies, regularly conducts surveys on the state of the industry.

-In a recent one, they highlight a few significant trends changing the industry landscape:
+In a recent survey, they highlight a few significant trends changing the industry landscape: